obsidian-level-maker/Obsidian/source_files/fltk/README.Wayland.txt

  3   PLATFORM SPECIFIC NOTES
    3.1    Debian and Derivatives (like Ubuntu)
    3.2    Fedora
+   3.3    FreeBSD

 1 INTRODUCTION
 ==============

 Version 1.4 of the FLTK library introduces support of the public FLTK API on the Wayland platform.
-It requires a Wayland-equipped OS which means Linux.
+It requires a Wayland-equipped OS, namely Linux or FreeBSD.
 Pre-existing platform-independent source code for FLTK 1.3.x should build and run unchanged with FLTK 1.4 and the Wayland platform.
 The code has been tested on Debian, Ubuntu and Fedora with 3 distinct Wayland
 compositors: mutter (Gnome's compositor), weston, and KDE.
+The code has also been tested under FreeBSD and the sway wayland compositor.
 CJK text-input methods, as well as dead and compose keys are supported.